Lurker00/DX200-Firmware-Add-on/FirmwareUpdater/README.md

 RockChip based devices support firmware updates by booting from a specially prepared SD-card.
 The official way requires a Windows-based application from RockChip and device boot loader file.

-`DX200FirmwareUpdater.zip` archive contains a ready to use SD-card image file with 4GB partition, to update firmware on iBasso DX200.
+[`DX200FirmwareUpdater.zip`](https://github.com/Lurker00/DX200-Firmware-Add-on/releases/download/v1.12/DX200-A8.1-L1.12-sdupdate.zip) archive contains ready to use SD-card image file with 4GB partition, to update firmware on iBasso DX200.

 ## Prepare bootable SD-card
 You may use any SD-card with capacity of 4GB or more.